YCbCr

-YCbCr, Y′CbCr, or Y Pb/Cb Pr/Cr, also written as YCBCR or Y′CBCR, is a family of color spaces used as a part of the color image pipeline in video and digital photography systems.
-Y′ is the luma component and CB and CR are the blue-difference and red-difference chroma components.
-Y′ (with prime) is distinguished from Y, which is luminance, meaning that light intensity is nonlinearly encoded based on gamma corrected RGB primaries.
+YCbCr, Y′CbCr, also written as YCBCR or Y′CBCR, is a family of color spaces used as a part of the color image pipeline in digital video and photography systems.
+Like YPBPR, it is based on RGB primaries; the two are generally equivalent, but YCBCR is intended for digital video, while YPBPR is designed for use in analog systems.

+Y′ is the luma component, and CB and CR are the blue-difference and red-difference chroma components.
+Luma Y′ (with prime) is distinguished from luminance Y, meaning that light intensity is nonlinearly encoded based on gamma corrected RGB primaries.

 Y′CbCr color spaces are defined by a mathematical coordinate transformation from an associated RGB primaries and white point.
 If the underlying RGB color space is absolute, the Y′CbCr color space is an absolute color space as well; conversely, if the RGB space is ill-defined, so is Y′CbCr.
-The transformation is defined in ITU-T H.273.
-Nevertheless that rule does not apply to P3-D65 primaries used by Netflix with BT.2020-NCL matrix, so that means matrix was not derived from primaries, but now Netflix allows BT.2020 primaries (since 2021).
-Same happens with JPEG: it has BT.601 matrix derived from System M primaries, yet the primaries of most images are BT.709.
+The transformation is defined in equations 32, 33 in ITU-T H.273.

 Rationale

-Cathode ray tube displays are driven by red, green, and blue voltage signals, but these RGB signals are not efficient as a representation for storage and transmission, since they have a lot of redundancy.
+Black and white television was in wide use before color television.
+Due to the number of existing TV sets and cameras, some form of backward compatibility was desired for the new color broadcasts.
+French engineer Georges Valensi developed and patented a system for transmitting RGB color as luma and chroma signals in 1938.
+This would allow existing black and white televisions to process only the luma information and ignore the chroma, essentially packaging a black and white video within the color video.
+Because of this backward compatibility, the system based on Valensi's idea was called compatible color.
+In the same way, a black and white broadcast could be received by a color television without any additional processing circuitry.
+To preserve existing broadcast frequency allocations, the new chroma information was given lower bandwidth than the luma information.
+This is possible because humans are more sensitive to the black-and-white information (see image example to the right).
+This is called chroma subsampling.

-YCbCr and Y′CbCr are a practical approximation to color processing and perceptual uniformity, where the primary colors corresponding roughly to red, green and blue are processed into perceptually meaningful information.
+YCbCr and Y′CbCr are a practical approximation to color processing and perceptual uniformity, where the primary colors corresponding roughly to red, green, and blue are processed into perceptually meaningful information.
 By doing this, subsequent image/video processing, transmission and storage can do operations and introduce errors in perceptually meaningful ways.
-Y′CbCr is used to separate out a luma signal (Y′) that can be stored with high resolution or transmitted at high bandwidth, and two chroma components (CB and CR) that can be bandwidth-reduced, subsampled, compressed, or otherwise treated separately for improved system efficiency.
+Y′CbCr is used to separate out a luma signal (Y′) that can be stored with high resolution or transmitted at high bandwidth and two chroma components (CB and CR) that can be bandwidth-reduced, subsampled, compressed, or otherwise treated separately for improved system efficiency.

-One practical example would be decreasing the bandwidth or resolution allocated to "color" compared to "black and white", since humans are more sensitive to the black-and-white information (see image example to the right).
-This is called chroma subsampling.